jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 The entire endeavour cost us just over €2000 (30 000 ZAR).
 At the time it was a bitter pill to swallow, but having gone through it, I can now truthfully say that I would pay double tomorrow, even if I had to sell a kidney.
 Settling in another country comes with it's own set of challenges and for us, Wilco made the transition much easier.
 He's a trooper.
 We've enjoyed hiking with him all over the island and seen some pretty magical scenery.

-We now often struggle with the concept of home, but have come to realise that home is where the dog is.
+We now often struggle with the concept of home, but have come to realise that home is where the dog is 💛

 <img src="./nobody_gets_left_behind.jpg" alt="Poster of dog looking out window" title="Nobody Gets Left Behind Poster" width="80%" height="80%" />